Ibar Pérez Corradi: Triple murder

 On August 7, 2008, Sebastián Forza, Damian Ferron, and Leopoldo Bina were murdered in a house in the Quilmes neighborhood of Buenos Aires.
 Their bodies were stored in a freezer and eventually thrown in a ditch in another part of the city, where they were found on August 13.
 The men were killed, according to one source, “in perfect mafia style,” and all three of them had ties to the pharmaceutical business.
 Peréz Corradi was reportedly in Cancún at the time of the triple murder.

-On March 20, 2012, the Argentinian Ministry of Justice issued a warrant for Pérez Corradi in connection with the triple murder, of which he is believed to be the mastermind.
+On March 20, 2012, the Argentine Ministry of Justice issued a warrant for Pérez Corradi in connection with the triple murder, of which he is believed to be the mastermind.
 During the succeeding months, several raids were conducted in various places but Pérez Corradi was not found.
 He remains a fugitive, and is named by Interpol as one of the world's most wanted fugitives.

 On December 20, 2012, two pairs of brothers, Martin and Cristian Lanatta and Victor and Marcelo Schillaci, were convicted of participation in the crime and sentenced to life in prison.
 The motive, according to the court, was that Forza, Ferron, and Bina's efforts to become involved in drug trafficking had threatened the narcotics trade of Pérez Corradi and his business partner Martin Lanatta.

 The triple murder is the subject of a book, La Ejecución: La historia secreta del triple crimen que desnudó la conexión con la mafia de los medicamentos y la recaudación de la campaña K (The Execution: The Secret History of the Triple Murder that Laid Bare the Connection with the Pharmaceutical Mafia and the K Campaign Fund).
 The book was written by Emilia Delfino and Rodrigo Alegre and published by Random House Mondadori in 2011.

 Corradi was reported detained in Paraguay on February 12, 2016; but it was reported later that he was still at large.

 He was captured in the Triple Border on June 9, 2016, with a new Paraguayan ID and with his fingerprints removed.
 The judges Sebastián Casanello and María Servini de Cubría asked for his extradition: Casanello works on the triple crime case, and Servini de Cubría on a case of drugs trafficking.
 Corradi refused to be extradited, claiming that he does not trust the Argentine judiciary, that his family is in Paraguay, and that his life would be at risk if he returns.
 As a result, the extradition request may take two months to be answered.